Organic Cotton Towels: A Soft Choice for You and the Planet

 The Everyday Luxury of Organic Towels

-• Highly absorbent – Natural fibers wick moisture effectively.
+• Highly absorbent – Natural cotton fibers effectively absorb moisture.

 What to Look for When Buying Organic Cotton Towels